Hedera-Bima/bima/README.md

 | Irene Nditi |Smart contract Developer|https://github.com/Irenenditi |

 ## 📄 License

 - This project is licensed under the MIT License.
- See the LICENSE file for full details.
+ See the `LICENSE` file for full details.

+---